oneapi-src/oneMKL/CONTRIBUTING.md

 ## Unit Tests

 oneMKL uses GoogleTest for functional testing.
+For more information about how to build and run Unit Tests please see [Building and Running Tests](https://oneapi-src.github.io/oneMKL/building_and_running_tests.html).

 Be sure to extend the existing tests when fixing an issue, adding a new interface or new implementation under existing interfaces.